What The Heck Is Mud Season?

 The next time you find yourself stuck in the mud, try these tips to keep you safe and dry:

-• Don’t walk on waterlogged soil in gardens, parks, or green spaces.
+• Do not walk on waterlogged soil in gardens, parks, or green spaces.
 Doing this packs down the soil, which makes it harder for dirt to absorb water once mud dries (and harder for plants to get the nutrients they need to grow).
 If soil becomes too muddy it can also loosen away from plant roots, leaving them exposed.

-• When walking on muddy roads and trails, wear rubber-soled boots and walk more slowly to avoid falls in the slippery mud!
+• When walking on muddy roads and trails, wear rubber-soled boots and walk more slowly to avoid falls in the slippery mud.

 • Take off your shoes when entering your house.
 Keep muddy shoes on a doormat or boot tray just inside the entryway.
-Try this great tip to remove mud from your boot soles!
+Try this great tip to remove mud from your boot soles.

 • To clean mud from clothes or carpets, first, let it dry.
-(Dried mud is much easier to clean than fresh mud!)
-Once dry, brush, shake or vacuum off the area to remove caked on dirt.
+Dried mud is much easier to clean than fresh mud.
+Once dry, brush, shake, or vacuum off the area to remove caked-on dirt.
 Using a mild detergent and water, blot the leftover stain until clean.
 Baking soda, vinegar, and a cut piece of potato are also good options for natural stain removers.

 • If your car gets stuck in the mud, place rocks, kitty litter, or your car’s floor mats at the edge of your tires to add traction.